xwiki-contrib/machine-translation/TESTS.md

 1. In administration translator section, set `Properties to be translated` to `XWiki.Movie.MovieClass^summary`'.
 1. In object mode, edit Movie `Modern Times` and fill in summary from some text from the [movie plot section on Wikipedia](https://en.wikipedia.org/wiki/Modern_Times_(film))
 1. Translate page to available wiki languages

+### Expected result

-1. Expected result: when editing the translated pages in object mode, the field `summary` is translated correctly, and all attachments have been copied to the translations (only in the case of distinct translation location strategy)
+When editing the translated pages in object mode, the field `summary` is translated correctly, and all attachments have been copied to the translations (only in the case of distinct translation location strategy)

 ## Translatable pages